SaraPena/database-excercises/README.md

 4. Select Statements

 # REVIEW
-Upon completion of Codeup Data Science program on 1/30 I went back to these exercises, and working through completing them again to work on making my SQL skills for fluid.
+Upon completion of Codeup Data Science program on 1/30 I went back to these exercises, and working through completing them again to work on making my SQL skills more fluid.